The Context (TV programme): Presenters

-When Christian Fraser presents, the title sequence ends by stating The Context with Christian Fraser'.
-When other presenters present the programme the title only shows 'The Context', regardless of the presenter.
+When Christian Fraser presents, the title sequence ends by stating, "The Context with Christian Fraser".
+When other presenters present the programme, the title only shows "The Context", regardless of the presenter.
+When John Simpson presents, the title sequence ends by stating, "The Week with John Simpson".
+When other presenters present the programme, the title only shows "The Week", regardless of the presenter.